To request changes to these standards, file an RFC.

 tickets/DM-<N>branch and push to GitHub.

-master.
+main.
 In the last step, the amendment commits (such as those on the

 tickets/DM-<N>branch and on the release branch) are still backported to

-master.
+main.
 The hotfix release branch is not merged onto the previous release branch.

 Summary of the Git tag and branch API¶